cmiles74/cloudformation-tutorial/README.md

-In the stanza above, we [take the rest of our address space][21] and allocate that to our private subnet, again we use the `VpcId` property to link this subnet declaration to your VPC.
-We don't want instance in this network to have public IP addresses and we indicate that by setting the `MapPublicIpOnLaunch` property to `false`.
+In the stanza above, we [take the rest of our address space][21] and allocate that to our private subnet, again we use the `VpcId` property to link this subnet declaration to our VPC.
+We don't want instances in this network to have public IP addresses and we indicate that by setting the `MapPublicIpOnLaunch` property to `false`.

-## Setup Your Routing
+## Setup Our Routing

 We always have a default route that lets the addresses in our VPC communicate with each other but we don't start out with any routes out to our internet gateway and the public internet.
-Before we setup our routes we need to setup our routing tables.
+In order to setup our routes we first need to setup our routing tables.

 ```yaml
   PublicRouteTable: